cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

-For single-coordinate Montgomery ladders on Montgomery curves verification tests according to {{verification}} SHALL check for proper handling of the abort conditions, when a party is receiving u coordinate values that encode a low-order point on either, the curve or the quadratic twist.
+For single-coordinate Montgomery ladders on Montgomery curves verification tests according to {{verification}} SHALL check for proper handling of the abort conditions, when a party is receiving u coordinate values that encode a low-order point on either the curve or the quadratic twist.

 In addition to that in case of G_X25519 the tests SHALL also verify that the implementation of G.scalar\_mult\_vfy(y,g) produces the expected results for non-canonical u coordinate values with bit #255 set, which may also encode low-order points.